Resumption of Citizenship Application

 If the Applicant is eligible to apply for a resumption of citizenship, some of main criteria that must be met is that the Applicant is 18 years and is of good character.
 To determine good character, you must provide penal clearances for every country that you have spent more than 90 days in.

 Children under the age of 16 can be included in a parent’s application.

-To undertake a resumption of Australian Citizenship, the Department of Immigration and Border Protection will require three different types of documents to accompany a citizenship application including identity documents, good character documents and supporting documents.
+To undertake a resumption of Citizenship in Australia, the Department of Immigration and Border Protection will require three different types of documents to accompany a citizenship application including identity documents, good character documents and supporting documents.